richardschoen/ibmijasper/README.md

 After running the command, locate and view PDF file: `/tmp/Employee_Listing.pdf`

-# Training and Support for IBMIJASPER
+# Training, Support and Consulting for IBMIJASPER and JasperReports
 If you desire assistance in setting up the IBMIJASPER library so you can generate reports and data exports from your IBM i system, feel free to reach out about consulting assistance.

 Web Site: https://www.mobigogo.net